-Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBL) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups lenders will be able to access funding as borrowers.
-Certain other financial services firms, such as FCA-regulated intermediaries and advisers, may be eligible to apply for funding if they satisfy the relevant criteria. companies within a group that is predominantly active in businesses subject to Financial Services regulation; and public bodies or authorities.
+Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBLS) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups borrowers.
+Certain other financial services firms, such as FCA-regulated intermediaries and advisers, may be eligible to apply for funding if they satisfy the relevant criteria. public bodies or authorities.
 Notwithstanding the above, a business can be: A finance subsidiary (In these cases, the BofE will require an acceptable guarantee from the parent company.
 Where the parent company is not UK incorporated, the guarantor should provide a legal opinion on the guarantee.
 Pro forma documents are available).
-What are Finance terms: Finance Terms: Finance Terms: The commercial paper must: Finance Terms: the eligibility criteria of financial instrumen ts, or features of the debt facility?
-There is no guarantee fee for SMEs to access the CBILS.
+What are the eligibility criteria of financial instrumen ts, or features of the debt facility?
+Finance terms: There is no guarantee fee for SMEs to access the CBILS.
 The maximum value of a facility is £5 million, available on repayment terms of up to six years for term loans and asset finance.
-For overdrafts and invoice finance facilities, A loan for 25 per cent of an eligible business's turnover (for amounts between £2,000 - £50,000).
+For overdrafts and invoice finance facilities, terms will be up to three years.
+The Government will guarantee to the lender up to 80 per cent of the outstanding guarantee facility balance.
+The Finance Terms: A loan for 25 per cent of an eligible business's turnover (for amounts between £2,000 - £50,000).
+The government has set the interest rate for this facility at 2.5% per annum.
 The UK Government will guarantee 100 per cent of the loan and will pay fees and interest for the first 12 months.
-The minimum maturity is three months and the maximum maturity is 3 years.
-The financing can take the form of: • a term loan; • revolving credit facility (including an Use the pre-approved or at least, be based on standard commercial paper issued using ICMA standard documentation.
+No principal repayments will be due during the first 12 months.
+No guarantee fee for businesses or lenders to access the Finance Terms: The minimum maturity is three months and the maximum maturity is 3 years.
+The financing can take the form of: • a term loan; • revolving credit facility (including an overdraft); • invoice financing; or • asset financing The Government will guarantee to the lender up to 80 per cent of the The commercial paper must: Use the pre-approved or at least, be based on standard commercial paper issued using ICMA standard documentation.
 Note ICMA is making its documentation available for free to non-ICMA members.
-Commercial paper that includes non-standard features (e.g. extendibility or subordination) will The minimum amount of the loan to be provided by the Government will be £125, 00 and the maximum £5 million.
-The amount being provided by the Government must be matched such that the Government's provision
+Commercial paper that includes non-standard features (e.g. extendibility or subordination) will not be approved.
+The documentation should include key standard terms such as the documentation being governed by English law and being subject to the jurisdiction of the English courts.
+Finance Terms: The minimum amount of the loan to be provided by the Government will be £125, 00 and the maximum £5 million.
+The amount being provided by the Government must be matched such that the Government's provision is no more than 50 per cent of the overall bridge funding being provided.
+Note that there is no cap on the matched amount provided by third party investors (which can therefore exceed the